reducejs/reduce-js/README.md

 ### reduce.watch(b, opts, watchOpts)
 Return a transform:
 * input: [`vinyl-fs#src`]
-* output: actually no data flows out.
+* output: actually no data flows out, but you can listen to the `bundle` event (triggered on the returned transform) to process the result of `b.bundle()`.

 `b` and `opts` are the same with `reduce.bundle(b, opts)`